Windsor and Essex County Customers

 Q: What Type Of Batteries Do You Sell?

 A: The list is endless but almost every battery for every purpose.

 A: Although we take great care in choosing the best suppliers human error is unavoidable and occasionally products fail under warranty.
 We stand behind everything we sell and all warranties are handled in-house.
 Please refer to your receipt for specific warranty information as each battery type has its own warranty terms and conditions.
 Please note that no battery will be considered for warranty without original proof of purchase.

-Product can be returned for a refund or exchange provided it is unused and in its original packaging.
-A restock fee may apply for special order items.
+A: Product can be returned for a refund or exchange provided it is unused and in its original packaging.
+A restocking fee may apply for special order items.

-Periods of inactivity can be extremely harmful to lead acid batteries.
-When placing a battery into storage, follow the recommendations below to insure that the battery remains healthy and ready for use.
+A: Periods of inactivity can be extremely harmful to lead-acid batteries.
+When placing a battery into storage, follow the recommendations below to ensure that the battery remains healthy and ready for use.

 NOTE: Storing, charging or operating batteries on concrete is perfectly OK.
 It’s an old myth